cambridge-cares/TheWorldAvatar/Agents/DerivationExample/README.md

 # Derivation Example

 ## Purpose
-This example demonstrates the usage of the DerivationClient class from jps-base-lib.
+This example demonstrates the usage of the derivation framework (DerivationInputs, DerivationOutputs, DerivationAgent, DerivationClient, and DerivationSparql class) from jps-base-lib.

 ## Setup
 This example uses a docker stack with three containers: